JeremyTubongbanua/OEC_2025/README.md

 ## Description
 National Disaster's Canada Tracker

 National Disaster's Canada(NDC) Tracker is a fully encompassing web application where the community can report disasters and catagorize them.
-This application allows the public to view, report, and edit disasters within a chosen geographical location that is displayed for ease of understanding.
+This application allows the public to view, report, and edit disasters within a chosen geographical location.

 ## Breakdown of Front-end